apache/spark/UPDATING.md

  To obtain pylint compatibility the `filter` argument in `GCPTransferServiceHook.list_transfer_job` and `GCPTransferServiceHook.list_transfer_operations` has been renamed to `request_filter`.

-### Export MySQL timestamps as UTC

-`MySqlToGoogleCloudStorageOperator` now exports TIMESTAMP columns as UTC by default, rather than using the default timezone of the MySQL server.
-This is the correct behavior for use with BigQuery, since BigQuery assumes that TIMESTAMP columns without time zones are in UTC.
-To preserve the previous behavior, set `ensure_utc` to `False.`

 ### CLI reorganization

 The Airflow CLI has been organized so that related commands are grouped